pereirarodrigo/pereirarodrigo/README.md

-# Overview
+## Overview

 :wave: Hello!
 My name is Rodrigo and I'm a brazilian computer scientist.
+I've obtained my B.Sc. in Computer Science at the Universidade Cidade de São Paulo (UNICID), and I'm currently working towards obtaining a M.Sc. degree in either computer science or information systems.

-# Interests
+## Interests

 I'm fully focused in the academic world, where I'm currently interested in (and researching about):

 * Spiking neural networks;
+* Computational learning theory;
 * Reinforcement learning;
 * Robotics.

 This list is not definitive, however, as my work tends to rely on other things that I *usually* tend to not interact with (e.g. concepts from electrical engineering in spiking neural networks).
+The main programming languages I use for my projects and research are Python (mainly) and R, with the tools that I use for each of them depending greatly on what I'm working on.
 <!--
 **pereirarodrigo/pereirarodrigo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.